 Standing Out Online: Separating Your Brand in the Digital Business WorldWeb.com Team

-- Is the image you want customers to have of your company.
+- Your brand is the image you want customers to have of your company.

-- Reflects the way you treat customers and respond to their needs.
+- It reflects the way you treat customers and respond to their needs.

 Sitting alone, deep in thought at his art studio, graphic designer Rob Janoff carefully studied the bowl of apples on his desk.
 He had been tasked by a little-known startup computer company to develop a simple and easily recognizable logo for a new brand.

 The logo Janoff created was quickly approved by the three company owners in their tiny strip-mall office.
 Now, over 50 years later, the Apple Inc. logo has changed little and is one of the most recognized symbols in history.

 The logo was inspired by an apple that allegedly fell from a tree, striking Isaac Newton on the head and prompting his revolutionary discoveries on gravity.
 The story behind the bite out of the Apple logo is less romantic.
 “I simply didn’t want it to look like a cherry tomato,” said Janoff.